© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castle Kinsey is a scheduled monument protected by Cadw under reference RD067.
 View the official record →

-Castle Kinsey is a motte situated in Radnorshire, Wales, representing medieval defensive architecture of the Norman period.
+Castle Kinsey is a motte situated in Radnorshire, Wales, representing a form of medieval defensive earthwork typical of the Norman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD067.

 Castle Kinsey dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castle Kinsey is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD067.